AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Fortra presents JAMS, a tool designed for job scheduling and workload automation, aiding organizations in the automation, management, and monitoring of jobs and tasks across various platforms, applications, and systems.

-Fortra’s JAMS allows users to create, run, and keep track of job streams and workflows, guaranteeing the accurate and timely accomplishment of all tasks.
+Fortra’s JAMS utilizes PowerShell, as it is based on the .NET framework, which shares similarities with PowerShell.
+The JAMS module offers more than 50 cmdlets, allowing users to manage, maintain, and administer JAMS directly via PowerShell.
 It accommodates numerous platforms including Windows, UNIX, Linux, and IBM and widely-used applications such as SQL Server, Oracle, and SAP.

 Stonebranch